gritzko/librdx/RDX.md

 So, picking the latest revision is straightforward.

 A logical timestamp, also known as Lamport timestamp, is a pair `rev, src`, where
-  * `rev` is the revision number (in our case, 64 bits, signed),
+  * `rev` is the revision number (in our case, 64 bits, unsigned),
   * `src` is the id of the author (64 bits, unsigned).

-The revision number can be negative for *tombstones*, i.e. deleted elements.
+The least significant bit of the revision number is used as a *tombstone* flag.
+As in many MVCC and distributed systems, deleted elements can stay around.
+To signal the element is no longer effective, its revision number becomes odd.
+Any normal revision numbers are even, 0 being the default value.
+Naturally, revision numbers must increase monotonically.
+Other than that, RDX does not prescribe any particular logical clock algorithm.

 Now, let's see how an  `I` register would look like in TLV.
+RDX uses the [ToyTLV][t] format to serialize all data.
+Every element is a ToyTLV key-value record, revision id being the "key".
-Suppose, the `int64` value is -11 and it is the 4th revision authored by replica #5.
+Suppose, the `int64` value is -11 and it is revision 4 authored by replica #5.

  1. `I` values are [zig-zag][g] coded, so -11 becomes 21 or `15` in hex,
- 2. the timestamp is a pair 4,5, but the revision is zig-zag coded, so `08 05`,
+ 2. the timestamp is a pair 4,5, so `04 05`,
- 3. as a ToyTLV key-value record, that becomes `69 04 02 08 05 15`,
+ 3. as a ToyTLV key-value record, that becomes `69 04 02 04 05 15`,
     where `69` or "i" is the record type, `04` is the record length and `02` is the key/timestamp length, value length thus being 4-1-2=1.